Knowledge base

 fileinto "Mail List/SL-Devel";

-1. fileinto "Mail List/SL-Devel";: classifies messages into the "Mail List/SL-Devel" folder.
+fileinto "Mail List/SL-Devel";: classifies messages in the "Mail List/SL-Devel" folder.

-• Check that the script correctly modifies the subject of the emails to add or adjust the prefix if necessary.
+Mail List/SL-Devel" already exists in your inbox. - Check that the script correctly modifies the email subject to add or adjust the prefix if necessary.

 Has this FAQ been helpful?

-This guide explains how to access your emails with the mobile app Infomaniak Mail (application for iOS/Android smartphone or tablet) designed by Infomaniak.
+This guide explains how to view your emails with the mobile app Infomaniak Mail (app for iOS / Android smartphone or tablet) designed by Infomaniak.

 Download the Infomaniak Mail mobile app